Bush Christmas: Plot

 In rural Queensland, the Thompson family, struggling to keep its farm from foreclosure, hopes their horse, Prince, will win the New Year's Cup so that they can use the winnings to pay off the debt.
 However, two struggling lowlifes, Bill and Sly (John Ewart and John Howard), find out about the horse and steal it, escaping into the nearby mountain range.

 With the father off droving cattle and the thieves having sabotaged all forms of transportation and communication before escaping, the Thompson children Helen (Nicole Kidman) and John (Mark Spain), and their English cousin Michael (James Wingrove), saddle up their own horses and go after the crooks on their own, with Manalpuy, a local Aboriginal who works on the farm, assisting them.

 Production

 At one stage Howard Rubie was announced as director and he was involved in casting.
 However, for a time it seemed the film might not go ahead so Rubie accepted a chance to direct The Settlement instead.

-The movie was shot in Queensland in Beaudesert and Rathdowney.
-Funding came in part from the Australian Film Commission, the Film and TV Institute (WA) and Queensland Film Corporation.
+The movie was shot in Beaudesert and Rathdowney, Queensland.
+Funding came in part from the Australian Film Commission, the Film and TV Institute (WA), and Queensland Film Corporation.